kubeshop/botkube-docs/docs/usage/event-notifications.md

 ### Enable notifications

-If you want to receive Botkube notifications again, run **@Botkube notifier start** from the configured channel where Botkube is added.
+If you want to receive Botkube notifications again, run **@Botkube enable notifications** from the configured channel where Botkube is added.

 The notification settings are persisted across Botkube app restarts.